The-Darph/fscm-api/README.md

 The purpose of this API is to provide a backend to pull data related to these fascists acts.
 It serves as an archive and a way to search, sort, and filter these things so people can get an idea of the scale and speed of what is unfolding.

+## Build & Run

+1. Have Rust installed.
+2. Run `cargo build -p cli` from the root of the project.
+3. Update your `.env` file
+4. Run `./target/debug/cli server`

+Okay so maybe running from the debug folder isn't the best idea but it's the best we got right now.
+Also, you may want to add some sort of watcher to the process if you run this on a server so that it starts on reboot and comes back after a crash.
+There's still a ways to go before this project is stable in my eyes.

 ## Contributing

 For simplicity and security, all contributions will happen via database